Meatpackers welcome Trump order; others question virus risks

 “I’d rather starve and wait this out than go back to work,” she said.

-Companies have already been moving to change their operations to reduce worker risks by providing personal protective equipment, installing plexiglass shields between workers and reducing congestion by staggering shift start times, among other changes.
+Companies have already sought changes to reduce risks by providing personal protective equipment, installing plexiglass shields between workers and reducing congestion by staggering shift start times, among other reforms.

 The union said plexiglass barriers should not be used as a substitute for putting workers at a safe distance from one another.
 Union officials also want to slow down meat processing, including getting rid of waivers that allow plants to operate at faster speeds.